vulgo/ga-h97n-wifi-hackintosh/README-USBPortInjector.kext.md

 Disable the ports you aren't using by removing them from USBPortInjector.kext/Contents/Info.plist

-**Example:** If you are not using the internal 2.0 ports, then removing HS05, HS06 = 15 ports
+**Example:** If you are not using the USB 2 header ports, then removing HS05,HS06 = 15 ports